JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 > [!NOTE]
 > When a scene with a State Tree is first run, during the first call to the `tick()` method the State Tree will automatically transition to the root node to find the initial set of active states.

-When the state changes, the `on_exit_state()` method is called for existing state nodes that are not included in the new state.
-Similarly, for new state nodes that were not included in the existing state, the `on_enter_state()` method is called.
+When the state changes, the `on_exit_state()` method is called for existing state nodes that are not included in the new state set.
+Similarly, for new state nodes that were not included in the existing state set, the `on_enter_state()` method is called.

 During a tick, the `on_tick()` method is called for all the active states.